miles52100/notes/technology_notes/ssh.md

 # SSH Notes

 ## SSH
-A standard for secuer remote logins and file transfers over untrusted networks.
+A standard for secure remote logins and file transfers over untrusted networks.
 Provides a way to secure the data traffic of any given application using port forwarding, basically tunneling any TCP/IP port over SSH.

 ## Key Pair Generation